steven-j-alexander/6502-nes-space-game/README.md

 # 6502-nes-space-game
-A demonstration of part of my upcoming 6502 assembly NES game being developed for an eventual cartridge release.
-Looks really ugly here, but looks much better in Notepad++ with a custom language for folding enabled.
+A demonstration of part of a 6502 assembly NES game developed for cartridge release.
+Easiest read in Notepad++ with a custom language for folding enabled.